Manichandachiever1/TimeSeriesanalysis/README.md

 According to the volume chart for particular this data set 2016-2017 gives the littlebit of more profit to investments in the stocks.

-After 2017 to upcoming year stocks will be pluctuated
+After 2017 to upcoming year stocks will be fluctuated